selcukgoktas/SalesforceDeveloperTraining/README.md

 You will see 2 inputbox, you need to write 2 number.
 Then click the button according to your calculations.
 But this time we will use attribute.
 There is no any design system.
 Because of this you can see clean codes.

+### Aura3 - Simple Calculator with Server Controller
+After deployment you should open AURA1 Application and click preview button.
+You will see 2 inputbox, you need to write 2 number.
+Then click the button according to your calculations.
+But this time we will use Server Controller.
+Apex will do the calculation.
+There is no any design system.
+Because of this you can see clean codes.